mediuspage/mediuspage/README.md

 Hey!
 I'm Mithilesh Pandey aka MediusPage.
-You can see more of me at the below given addresses.
+You can see more of my work at the below given addresses.
 - mediuspage.github.io
 - https://www.linkedin.com/in/mithileshpandey-link/
 - https://mediuspage.medium.com/